reply4manish/Projects/README.md

 # Projects
-# All Code in the ablove repository are a part of my Academic and hobby projects.
+# All Code in the above repository are a part of my Academic and hobby projects.
 #Manish Sonal